drips-network/docs/docs/for-developers/collecting/squeezing-drips.md

 ---
 ## How to Collect Funds Within a Cycle

-In the [Technical Overview][to] section, we discuss how the Drips Protocol organizes transfers of tokens within time "cycles", to achieve high gas-efficiency, particularly in cases where many senders are streaming funds to a single recipient.
+In the [Drips inner workings][diw] section, we discuss how the Drips Protocol organizes transfers of tokens within time "cycles", to achieve high gas-efficiency, particularly in cases where many senders are streaming funds to a single recipient.

 While this design is highly efficient, one of its downsides is that the <a href="https://drips-js-sdk-api.netlify.app/classes/nftdriverclient#collect" target="_blank">collect()</a> method described in the previous section only allows a recipient to collect funds streamed to them during past, or *completed*, cycles.
 On the other hand, if a recipient wishes to collect funds that were streamed to them during the *current* cycle, a different approach is required.
 We refer to collection of funds streamed during the current cycle as "squeezing Drips".